Camino Food & Wine

 Vegan on the Camino

-Vegan on the Camino It’s no longer uncommon to have a vegetarian or vegan diet and while countries like Spain, Portugual and Italy have traditionally had less options for vegans, being a vegan on the Camino de Santiago has gotten a lot easier.
-Still, it is good to prepared for the possibility of a lack
+Vegan on the Camino: The Ultimate Guide It’s increasingly common to have a vegetarian or vegan diet.
+Although countries like Spain, Portugal, and Italy have traditionally offered fewer options for vegans, being vegan on the Camino de Santiago has become much easier.
+However, it’s wise to be prepared for the possibility of limited vegan options

 Vegan on the Camino Read More »